00surya/iiitb_hackathon_objdet_roj/README.md

 ### 2. Helmet Detection
 This idea focuses on developing a helmet detection system that uses image processing and machine learning to improve safety in high-risk environments.
 It ensures real-time monitoring and compliance with helmet-wearing protocols, reducing accidents and promoting safety.

-### Note on Documentation
+## Note:

 For each project, detailed documentation and instructions are provided in the respective README.md files within their individual project directories.
-These documents provide insights on how to set up, run, and customize the applications, along with any specific dependencies and configurations for each use case.****
+These documents provide insights on how to set up, run, and customize the applications, along with any specific dependencies and configurations for each use case.